danielbarry/ytoff/readme.md

 heavy on RAM and CPU.
 * *Distraction* - This service offers nothing but a video to be watched.

+*Why not use Invidious?* I found that it was using tonnes of RAM and CPU, as well as making tonnes of DNS requests.
+This can be run locally or on a server.
+It is super simple and easily hacked on.

 ## Use Case

 The following is the expected average use of this service: